 Feature description: Automatically reject incoming calls from parties who do not deliver their name or telephone number with the call.

-Provided by the IP phone; dial the 77 code to activate this feature.
+Provided by the IP phone; dial the 77 code to activate this feature, dial the 87 code to deactivate this feature.